 A little further up the trail, a hot spring drained directly into Shoshone Creek.
 Earlier, I’d passed over the creek, which was warm with steam rising from it; that was probably a result of this hot spring and the others in the area draining into the lake.

 I passed a few more geysers and bubbling pools, and wondered how many lost cell phones there were hidden out of sight.

 Leaving the basin, I began a gradual uphill into forest, following Shoshone Creek upstream.
 After crossing it (and getting my foot wet in the process), the trail left Shoshone Creek and moved towards Firehole Creek.
 In a swampy area near the creek, a trail crew was working to replace one of several very long boardwalks.

 A little while after, I took the detour to the Lone Star Geyser, which was lightly steaming when I arrived.
 I joined Fuck-It in the shade near a couple of benches and a stand with a log book recording the geyser’s eruptions.
 (Velveeta arrived shortly after.)
-Maybe about a dozen other people were also there when I arrived.
+Maybe about a dozen other people were also already there.